hashicorp/terraform-provider-awscc/docs/data-sources/detective_graph.md

 ### Read-Only

 - `arn` (String) The Detective graph ARN
+- `auto_enable_members` (Boolean) Indicates whether to automatically enable new organization accounts as member accounts in the organization behavior graph.
 - `tags` (Attributes List) (see [below for nested schema](#nestedatt--tags))

 <a id="nestedatt--tags"></a>